simonchen/davfs2/README.md

 Mount a WebDAV resource as a regular file system. the current source has pulled from http://download.savannah.nongnu.org/releases/davfs2/

-# Adapting for mulsel Arch.
+# Adaptes for mulsel Arch.
 Here I've revised some codes and adding some missing sources such as fstab.c / rsmatch. thus, alonging to change config.h.in and src/Makefile.in

-# Customize features
+# New features special for wierless router firmware (on linux)
 1. secrets file doesn't have to be same as current user (permission check is removed)
 2. davfs2.conf, the variable dav_user / dav_group can be read from user config file, therefore, the mount hasn't to be run at 'davfs2' group.